undefinedCoding/little-shutdown-program/README.md

 ## Development state

-Only tested on Windows, but there everything works
+Only tested on Windows, but there everything works.

 ## Reasons for existing